Réseau express métropolitain: Dorval station

 The federal government had requested that the Canada Infrastructure Bank study a possible extension of the REM to Dorval Exo railway station and Dorval Via Rail station to connect with Exo and Via Rail trains.
 This station would have been about a 1 km extension from the Airport station.
 The STM bus station is located south of the CP and CN tracks and west of the Via Rail station.

 Bridge–Bonaventure station

 The city of Montreal requested two stations instead of one at Bassin Peel.
-The second station would be added between and stations.
+The second station would be added between and stations, just south of the Lachine Canal.
 In August 2024, CDPQ Infra noted that the station was technically feasible.
+On 16 June 2026, it was announced that the station would be built along with Griffintown–Bernard-Landry.

 REM de l'Est

-The REM de l'Est was a proposed second REM line that would have been 32 km long and included 23 stations.
+The REM de l'Est is a proposed second REM line that would have been 32 km long and included 23 stations.
 Announced in 2020, it would have used the same technology as the REM but would not be connected directly to the first section of the network.

 Beginning a few blocks east of Robert-Bourassa Boulevard (and therefore from Central Station), the line would have run east on an elevated guideway along René-Lévesque Boulevard and Notre-Dame Street until St-Clément Street, where it would have turned north and split into two branches: